cs-ufrn/intro-computational-thinking/README.md

 ## Experiences

 - Campus Party Natal (14/04/2018)

-    Presented by Vitor, Vinícius, Artur and Professor Leonardo, in the first edition of the Campus Party in Natal (Rio Grande do Norte, Brazil).
+    To be presented by Vitor, Vinícius, Artur and Professor Leonardo, in the first edition of the Campus Party in Natal (Rio Grande do Norte, Brazil).